About attribution models

 If you’re not sure what model to choose, see the section below on the Attribution Modeling report, which lets you compare different attribution models.
 When you’re trying a new non-last-click attribution model, it’s recommended that you test the model first and see how it affects your return on investment.

 Note: Changing your attribution model from last-click to data-driven attribution (DDA) helps determine which of your clicks or keywords are most impactful.
-DDA assigns a value to each click and keyword that has contributed to the conversion process and helps drive additional conversions at the same cost-per-action (CPA).
+DDA assigns a value to each click and keyword that has contributed to the conversion process and helps drive additional conversions at the same CPA.
 Learn more about how to change bids and targets after switching from last-click to data-driven attribution

 “Attribution Modeling” in your attribution reports lets you compare 2 different attribution models side-by-side.
 To find keywords, ad groups, or campaigns that are undervalued on a last-click basis, you can start with the following comparisons, for example: